721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

 Test fixtures likewise avoid inheriting the concrete OpenZeppelin ERC721.

 The active packed-consumer gate proves direct Wrapper import and a concrete PCO subclass in a clean Forge consumer using London.
-The earlier clean Hardhat consumer result remains immutable Stage 10 through Stage 13 provenance, not an active package path.
-A downstream project that separately imports OpenZeppelin 5.6.1's concrete ERC721 must use a compatible Cancun compiler profile for that source or avoid that import; this package does not silently change the downstream EVM target.
+A downstream project that separately imports OpenZeppelin
+5.6.1's concrete ERC721 must use a compatible Cancun compiler profile for that source or avoid that import; this package does not silently change the downstream EVM target.

 ## Required verification

-At Stage 10, the upgrade was blocked unless all of the following held:

-- Production ABI, selectors, events, errors, storage, enums, ERC165 answers, project revert strings, and deterministic behavior are hard-equal to the Security 04 checkpoint.
-- Compiler-generated opcode, bytecode-size, and gas differences are captured and reviewed, with both production contracts below EIP-170.
-- The then-active complete Hardhat oracle, mapped Forge suite, receiver matrix, fuzzing, invariants, coverage, package consumers, and warning inventories passed.
-- Slither 0.11.5 reports no untriaged high- or medium-impact finding.
+The active release gates run the complete Forge unit, regression, fuzz, and invariant suite; compile a clean packed-package consumer; check gas and EIP-170 sizes; and run Slither 0.11.5 with no untriaged high- or medium-impact finding.

-Stage 14 retains that evidence immutably while the active gate consists of 143 Forge tests, the exact three-smoke-to-Forge mapping, the Forge-only warning and package-consumer checks, coverage, gas, size, Slither, and dependency audit.
-A mismatch stops the release; it is not grounds to regenerate or weaken a baseline.